 Consider the fact that a model ship can be anything from a naive or wall-hanging abstract object to a very detailed reproduction.

 You might consider a schooner or a small fishing craft rendered in bright, solid colors on wood.
 This evokes a certain breeziness, a kind of effortless ocean-side calm, but it’s not the only mood that such an object can inspire.
-You might also consider a ship in a bottle, and when looking along those lines you could ask yourself whether you want a reproduction Spanish Galleon, a 19th century oceangoing frigate, an early 20th century luxury liner, or so many others, in any case if you are a fisherman yourself we will also like to point you to an article about the best Backpacking Fishing Pole Reviews.
+You might also consider a ship in a bottle, and when looking along those lines you could ask yourself whether you want a reproduction Spanish Galleon, a 19th century oceangoing frigate, an early 20th century luxury liner.

 Decorative sailboats centerpiece for a nautical wedding day.
-For attractive and economical tablecloths for any occasion, CV Linens is your go-to event linen store!
-Don’t miss the opportunity to have or rent linen chair covers for your event (via Ruffled Blog)
+For attractive and economical tablecloths for any occasion.

 The point, of course, is to have the object match the general mood of the space in question.
 True nautical design has shades and refractions: you might want to evoke the beach, but you might also want to recreate the feel of a ship’s interior.
 If the room in question is an office or study, why not place a detailed model ship with as much intricacy as possible?
 This will evoke a kind of seriousness commensurate with a personal library or a room dedicated to concentration.